keedio/keedio-vagrant/README.md

 # keedio-vagrant

 ## Introduction
-This is a Vagrant based test environment, designed to test the integration of the different packages of the Keedio software stack. which can be used to deploy virtual clusters using either Ambari or by manually configuring the services.
+This is a Vagrant based test environment, designed to test the integration of the different packages of the Keedio software stack, which can be used to deploy virtual clusters using either Ambari or by manually configuring the services.
 To limit the external bandwidth requirement, a local mirror of the main keedio repository repo.keedio.org is hosted in a VM called buildoop.
 The same VM contains the buildoop packaging system and can be used to build new versions of the software components.
 This new version can then be deployed to the test VMs using the local repo.